 Mix new patterns of similar materials and contrast with color for a more modern look.
-Integrate window groupings and materials that increase the size of grouped window to create interest.
+Integrate window groupings and materials that increase the size of grouped window to create appropriate, wrap corners with the same material and terminate material change on an inside corner to avoid the "tack-on" look.